PikasXYZ/Multi-Functional_LINE_Notify_BOT/README.md

  ㅤ

-4. Set when to send after ticking `send_at_the_appointed_time` in cell `Set When to Send` if you don't wanna send message immediately.
+4. Set when to send after ticking `send_at_the_appointed_time` in cell `Set When to Send` if you don't wanna send the message immediately.

- ㅤ ㅤ:bell: You can skip this step if you're not going to send message immediately.
+ ㅤ ㅤ:bell: You can skip this step if you're not going to send the message immediately.

  ㅤ

-5. Click button 'Send!' below cell `Send Message!` to send message & image(s)!
+5. Click button `Send!` below cell `Send Message!` to send message & image(s)!

  ㅤ
 ## FAQ